sendbird-graveyard/sendbird-videochat-javascript/README.md

 [![Platform](https://img.shields.io/badge/language-JavaScript-yellow.svg)](https://github.com/smilefam/sendbird-videochat-javascript)
 [![Commercial License](https://img.shields.io/badge/license-Commercial-brightgreen.svg)](https://github.com/smilefam/sendbird-videochat-javascript/blob/master/LICENSE.md)

-# SendBird VideoChat
+# SendBird VideoChat for JavaScript

-SendBird `VideoChat` is an add-on to your application that enables users to make video and audio chats.
+SendBird `VideoChat` is an add-on to your application that enables users to make video and audio calls.
 SendBird `VideoChat` is available through [WebRTC](https://webrtc.org/).

 Note: This is a beta version and is not yet open to all users.
-If you would like to try SendBird `VideoChat`, contact our sales support for more information.
+If you would like to try SendBird `VideoChat`, contact our [sales support](https://help.sendbird.com/hc/en-us/requests/new) for more information.

 ## Contents